 A. Medulla B. Cerebellum Cc.
 Thalamus O. Hypothalamus

-7) The smailest intensity of a stimulus that must be present for a sense organ to detect it, is called the:
+7) The smallest intensity of a stimulus that must be present for a sense organ to detect it is called the:

 Cc.
 Differential threshold D. Noise of the stimulus